West Virginia Section 8 Housing

 To apply for Section 8 housing in West Virginia, individuals and families must complete an application and provide documentation of eligibility.
 The application process for Section 8 housing in West Virginia typically involves the following steps:

-Obtain an application: Applications for Section 8 housing in West Virginia are available online or in-person at local housing authority offices.
+• Get an Application: Applications are available online through the WVHDF website or in person at local housing authority offices.

 Online application: